No products in the cart.

 - Double wier and mixer bridges

-Enduramaxx 3 Stage Flocculation Tank with double wiers and mixer bridges available in 3 sizes from 1m3 to 4m3 sizes.
+Enduramaxx 3 Stage Flocculation Tank or 3 stage flash mixer with double wiers and mixer bridge with triple wiers and mixer bridges available in 3 sizes from 1m3 to 4m3 sizes.

 In simple terms, flocculation is the process by which individual solid particles in liquid clot together into bigger particles known as ‘clots’ or ‘flocs’ which can then be separated off to leave a cleaner and clearer liquid behind.